faveosuite/faveo-server-images/_docs/installation/providers/enterprise/troubleshoot.md

 Script by Faveo Helpdesk | support@faveohelpdesk.com
 Execution complete.
 ```
-- This script output will be logged to **faveo-check.log** inside the same directory where the script is present.
+- This script's output will be logged to **faveo-check.log** inside the same directory where the script is present.

 #### Billing connection
-- This check will check the curl connection between faveo server and billing.faveohelpdesk.com, faveo needs this to validate the license and faveo updates etc..
+- This check will check the curl connection between the faveo server and billing.faveohelpdesk.com, faveo needs this to validate the license and faveo updates, etc..

 - Enter **9** to check Faveo Billing Connection